Random Effects Model: Assumptions and GLS Estimation

 The Random Effects Model is also sometimes called the Error Components Model or the Two-error structure approach.
 The Fixed Effects Model has some problems such as the use of dummy variables in the LSDV approach or the inability to include time-invariant independent variables.
 Hence, the Random Effects Model provides a different approach to account for cross-sectional and time-specific effects in panel data.
 The random effects model includes the cross-sectional and time-specific effects as random error components in the model equation.

 The difference between the Fixed Effects Model and the Random Effects arises from one crucial assumption.
-Under Random Effects, the cross-sectional and time-specific effects are assumed to be independent of the explanatory variables.
-Hence, the random error components are not correlated with the independent variables.
-On the other hand, the cross-sectional and time-specific effects are correlated with the independent variables in the Fixed Effects ‘Within’ Model.
+The Random Effects model assumes that the cross-sectional and time-specific effects are independent of the explanatory variables.
+Hence, there is no correlation between the random error components and the independent variables.
+On the other hand, the cross-sectional and time-specific effects can be correlated with the independent variables in the Fixed Effects ‘Within’ Model.

 Random Effects Model with Cross-sectional and Time-specific Effects